 Obtaining Dark Sky Reserve status in the National Park is one of the objectives agreed by the Authority and a wide range of local partner organisations in the National Park Management Plan 2019-24.

-We are so proud of our night time skies that we are due to hold our sixth Dark Skies Festival in February 2021, running from 12 February to 28 February.
+We are so proud of our night time skies that we are due to hold our seventh Dark Skies Festival in February 2022, running from 18 February to 06 March 2022.

 Read our Stargazing leaflet for top tips on viewing the sky at night, what to look for and when.